diafygi/gethttpsforfree/README.md

 First, the ACME protocol requires you register a public key and contact information so you can sign all the requests you make to the API.
 In this step, you need to put in an email and a public key.
-The javascript for this secion then converts the public key to a JSON Web Key ([JWK](https://tools.ietf.org/html/rfc7517)).
+The javascript for this section then converts the public key to a JSON Web Key ([JWK](https://tools.ietf.org/html/rfc7517)).
 NOTE: currently only RSA 2048 and 4096 bit public keys are accepted by Let's Encrypt.